dart-archive/jnigen/ARCHITECTURE.md

 The initialization order differs on Android and Desktop platforms.

 On Android, the Android JVM has spawned the flutter app embedding.
-A JVM already exists and it calls the initialization code in [JniPlugin.java](jni/android/src/main/java/com/github/dart_lang/jni/JniPlugin.java).
+Thus, a JVM already exists and it calls the initialization code in [JniPlugin.java](jni/android/src/main/java/com/github/dart_lang/jni/JniPlugin.java).

 On other platforms, a JVM must be explicitly spawned through `Jni.spawn` call in dart.
-Support library contains native code which wraps JNI_CreateJavaVM.
+The support library contains native code which wraps JNI_CreateJavaVM.

-The native code in support library also does some bookkeeping. `JNIEnv` is supposed to be thread-local whereas Dart often hides the threads.
+The native code in the support library also does some bookkeeping. `JNIEnv` is supposed to be thread-local whereas Dart often hides the threads.
 Dart has a thread-pool and it's not generally possible to keep track of threads.

 Native code in `package:jni` wraps `JNIEnv *` as `GlobalJNIEnv` which keeps track of a thread-local JNIEnv, and converts JNI local references into global references.

-Sometimes in future, however, we may want to support local references for efficiency.
+Sometimes in the future, however, we may want to support local references for efficiency.

 ### Some more Android quirks
 On Android, flutter embedding runs on a different thread than Android UI thread.
 (Confusingly, it's referred to as the main thread).
 This means only few Java base libraries will be in the classpath of the flutter UI thread.